top of page

 What if I want to stay in a cabin?
 Does that cost more?

-For Summer Camp, the cost is the same, whether you stay in a cabin or a tent or your own vehicle.
+For Summer Dance Camp, the cost is the same, whether you stay in a cabin or a tent or your own vehicle.
 There are many cabins and lots of great places to pitch a tent.
-Cabins have 12 or 16 beds in bunks but are never full.
+Most cabins at our new venue, Cedar Springs, have 8 beds in bunks.

 Can I get a private room?